I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nf-irb-ataportbuschangedetected.md

 ## -remarks
 <p>The miniport driver uses this routine to report the arrival or removal of any device that is attached to the channel.
 In response, the port driver will initiate a re-scan to discover and initialize the device. </p>

-<p>The miniport driver uses this routine to report the arrival or removal of any device that is attached to the channel.
-In response, the port driver will initiate a re-scan to discover and initialize the device. </p>

 ## -requirements
 <table>
 <tr>